 Set during the final year of middle school.
 Eighth Grade follows Kayla (Elsie Fisher), who’s confident video blogging alter ego, hides the insecurities of her own inner thoughts and place in school.
 Despite a confident online presence, Kayla struggles to find belonging in her middle school.
 With her longing for friendship and visibility in peer groups based on popularity and confidence.

 Eighth Grade understands the turmoil and fear of belonging and acceptance experienced by young people during their formative school years.
-While daring the audience to delve into long buried memories of early adolescence.
+While daring the audience to delve into long-buried memories of early adolescence.

-The polarised environment of school, sitting alongside the attempts of teachers, parents and adults to relate to young people.
+The polarised environment of a school, sitting alongside the attempts of teachers, parents and adults to relate to young people.
 Central to this, the challenging, yet deeply loving relationship between Kayla and her Dad (Josh Hamilton).
 A man who desperately seeks new ways to communicate and relate to his daughter as she grows into a young woman.
 While often stumbling in his ability to reach her.
 Their relationship echoing the challenges all parents face in building new relationships with their children as they develop into young adults.

-Equally performances never seek to trivialise or enhance the emotions of being 13.
+Equally, performances never seek to trivialise or enhance the emotions of being 13.
 Providing a nuanced and real interpretation of teenage life.
 From a cast who understand the myriad of feelings, emotions and sensitivities inherent in the coming of age journey.

 Meanwhile, the beauty of Eighth Grade’s screenplay, direction and performances is wrapped by a musical score that ripples with the unconventionality and awkwardness of teenage life.
 Reflecting its characters and settings impeccably.
 Ultimately creating one of the finest ‘coming of age’ films in a generation.